languagetool-org/languagetool/languagetool-standalone/README.md

 The words for the Tagger Dictionary were taken from the Philippine Literature Domain of Dalos D. Miguel's Comparative Analysis of Tagalog POS Taggers.
 The Tagger Dictionary and the Tagset are made available under LGPL.
-Some of the Trigram Training Data is available at: http://www.sttmedia.com/syllablefrequency-filipino

 #### Tamil